christianalfoni/christianalfoni.com/articles/building-a-developer-blog.md

 ## Automatic deploy

-The great thing about **Next** is that it can be integrated with Github using the [Now Github Integration](https://zeit.co/github).
+The great thing about **Next JS** is that it can be integrated with Github using the [Now Github Integration](https://zeit.co/github).
 That means you deploy a new version of your site when pushing to the repo.
 Follow these steps:

 - Create an account on [zeit.co](https://zeit.co)
 - Create a Github repo